 Available: All year

-Switching point: After the caving tour we drop you off at a switching point in Reykjavik.
-You will some time to have lunch, there is a bakery and a supermarket at the switching point.
-Then at 13:00 we depart for the Blue Lagoon.
+After the caving tour we drop you off at a switching point in Reykjavik (at BSI Bus Terminal).
+You will some time to have lunch, there is a cafeteria there but you can also bring packed lunch.
+There is also a gas station nearby.

-Included: Reykjavik pickup & drop-off, guided caving tour, torch, gloves, helmet, separate transfer to either the Blue Lagoon (and back).
+Reykjavik pickup & drop-off, guided caving tour, torch, gloves, helmet and a separate transfer to the Blue Lagoon (and back).
 You can choose to return to Reykjavik or be dropped off at the airport.

 Blue Lagoon - Flexible duration

 Just inform the bus driver of your transfer of which return departure suits your needs.
 You can even have dinner at the restaurant or at the café, or you can go to the Lagoon Bar.

 Departure times from the Blue Lagoon (back to Reykjavik):